-- Conduct pre-anesthesia history and physical exam - Carry out anesthesia plans within the anesthesia care team - Administer anesthetic, adjuvant, and accessory drugs used in anesthetic practice - Manage airways - Perform regional and neuraxial anesthesia blocks - Administer fluid and blood product medicine.iu.edu/anesthesia/education/ms.

-- Insert of peripheral and central venous catheters, and arterial lines - Monitor patients and interpret patient data via noninvasive and invasive techniques
+- Conduct pre-anesthesia history and physical exam - Carry out anesthesia plans within the anesthesia care team - Administer anesthetic, adjuvant, and accessory drugs used in anesthetic practice - · Manage airways - · Perform regional and neuraxial anesthesia blocks - Administer fluid and blood product - Insert of peripheral and central venous catheters, and arterial lines - Monitor patients and interpret patient data via noninvasive and invasive techniques

-To learn more about becoming a Certified Anesthesiologist Assistant, please see our attached flyers or reach out to our Program Coordinator Chris Guagliardo at jusmaa@iu.edu.
-Also, check out our website at https://
+To learn more about becoming a Certified Anesthesiologist Assistant, please see our attached flyers or reach out to our Program Coordinator Chris Guagliardo at iusmaa@iu.edu.
+Also, check out our website here.